sagarswap/SIR-Model/README.md

 Thus, infectious diseases are predicted to spread much more easily and quickly in a small world; the alarming and less obvious point is how few short cuts are needed to make the world small.

+# Dependencies

+You need Python3 along with the NetworkX package to run the JupyterNotebook